 In the second half of the book, Keller makes an argument for the primacy of Christianity vs. other worldviews.
 He makes headway here, but, again, if you start with Jesus, and are wondering about Jesus, He seems easy to find.
 But, if you start without Jesus, Keller’s arguments lead to less robust answers.

 The ‘Intermission’ is the best and most definitive chapter of the book.
 I took away an insight, here, and an important nuance: religion, and specifically Christianity, is not a physical thing.
-And as an historical idea, it shouldn’t be, and can’t be, parsed using the same tools that we use for, say, genetics.
+And as a historical idea, it shouldn’t be, and can’t be, parsed using the same tools we use for, say, genetics.
 It must be judged by another set of metrics.
 I like what some Orthodox say: we don’t care about the logic of the Bible.
 It wasn’t written to be logical.
 Each one of us must figure it out for ourselves.
 But this is anathema to the Evangelical.